How the ancient Romans declared war

 The formal declaration of war

 Once the Senate had given its approval, the next step involved informing the enemy and the Roman populace.
-At the Temple of Bellona, a deity associated with war, the fetial priests would conduct a solemn ceremony of throwing a spear into enemy territory.
+At the Temple of Bellona, a deity associated with war, the fetial priests would conduct a solemn ceremony by throwing a spear into enemy territory.

-This act was known as the "sagmina".
-In this ritual, the spear was cast into a piece of land specially designated to represent enemy soil.
+In this ritual, the spear was cast into a piece of land specially designated to represent enemy soil, which was a symbolic act of aggression.

 This act signaled Rome's readiness to engage in warfare with divine and legal justification.